-Amazon Student offers access to free shipping and a variety of other Amazon-specific services at half the price of the company's traditional Prime membership.
+Amazon Prime Student is a more affordable version of Amazon Prime.
+It's designed specifically for college students giving them access to free 2-day shipping and a variety of other Amazon-specific services at half the price of the company's traditional Prime membership.

 Q.: What is Amazon Prime?

-- Prime Now: Free 2-hour delivery (and discount 1-hour delivery) for tens of thousands of products from local stores in select cities, using a special Android or iOS app.
+- Prime Now: Free 2-hour delivery (and discounted 1-hour delivery) for tens of thousands of products from local stores (including Whole Foods) in select cities.

 - Prime Photos: Unlimited photo storage in Amazon Cloud Drive.